OfficeDev/teams-toolkit-samples/hello-world-office-addin/README.md

 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more information.

-### Deploy and publish

-Currently unified manifest of Office add-in is in public preview, so it does not support deploy and publish.

 ### Validate manifest file